 The Erase / Program Suspend command allows the system to interrupt a Sector or Block Erase operation (except Erase Security Registers), then read from or program data to any other sector.
-The Erase / Program Suspend command also allows the system to interrupt a Page Program operation (except Program Security Registers) and then read from any other page or erase any other sector or block.
+The Erase / Program Suspend command also allows the system to interrupt a Page Program operation (except Program Security Registers) and then read data from any other page.
 The Erase / Program Suspend command sequence is shown in Figure 7.11.

-The Write Status Registers command (01h,31h,11h), Program Security Registers command (42h) and Erase commands (20h, 52h, D8h, C7h, 60h, 44h) are not allowed during Erase Suspend.
+The Write Status Registers command (01h, 11h), Program Security Registers command (42h) and Erase commands (20h, 52h, D8h, C7h, 60h, 44h) are not allowed during Erase Suspend.
 Erase Suspend is valid only during the Sector or Block erase operation.
 If written during the Chip Erase operation, the Erase Suspend command is ignored.
-The Write Status Registers command (01h,31h,11h), Erase commands (20h, 52h, D8h, C7h, 60h, 44h) and Program commands (02h, 32h, 42h) are not allowed during Program Suspend.
+The Write Status Registers command (01h, 11h), Erase commands (20h, 52h, D8h, C7h, 60h, 44h) and Program commands (02h, 32h, 42h) are not allowed during Program Suspend.
 Program Suspend is valid during the Page Program or Quad Page Program operation.